 - Lack of exercise

-That could be a couple of things.
-It’s not understanding how important whatever the issue is that you neglected.
-It’s also disrespect of the other person and yourself.
+Alternatively, there are the bad habits that can be insidious, like not keeping your word to yourself or to others.
+What’s that about?
+Well, it could be a couple of things.
+It may come from not understanding how important the issue is that you’ve neglected.
+It could also be a subconscious disrespect of the other person and yourself.

 But mostly, it’s just pure bad habit.

 Developing Good and Bad Habits Over Time

 Like I’ve said before, we’re all freaking robots.
 The minute we’re born, we’re a spiritual person who accepts the conditioning of a personality.
 Before, our mind is an empty place.
 It’s a brain that’s just a file cabinet waiting to be filled up.
 If it wasn’t, we wouldn’t have a brain that was so adaptive to learning.

 A lot of the things we learn aren’t necessarily good or bad.
 Instead, they’re either helpful or not, depending on what we want to do.

 Now what do you do as a robot?
 If the robot is not keeping its word, do you beat it up?
 No. You just need to change the programming.
 You need to teach the robot something else to do.

 How do you do that?

 First of all, the robot is very good at understanding an awareness of the process that says, “Robot, we’re not keeping our word, and we would feel better if we kept our word, so we want to do that.
 Will you buy in with me?”
 Of course it’s going to say, “Yes.”